 With French fries, Caesar salad, and Caesar dressing, you can argue we specifically picked French fries to get the highest calorie count we could find—and you’d be right.
 But even picking broccoli instead of the fries with this meal still brings you up to 2,280 calories.
 Switch to a Garden Salad and Honey Mustard dressing with broccoli, and you’re still at 2,000 calories.
 You can thank the deep-fried shrimp, bay scallops, clam strips, and flounder for the sky-high calorie count.
 Forget this meal if you’re looking to lose weight, and then read up on these 55 Best Ways to Boost Your Metabolism to enhance your pound-dropping efforts.

 Buffalo Wild Wings Boneless Large Thai Curry Wings

-At Buffalo Wild Wings people often think the bigger the better, because come on it's only chicken!
+At Buffalo Wild Wings, people often think the bigger the better, because come on, it’s only chicken!
 But beloved BWW fans, think again.
 Among their list of 20-plus variations of wing sauces and seasonings, Thai Curry is the worst!
-These are soaked in sodium, fat, and of course calories.
-Like we always say less is more—stick with a simpler rendition of the chicken wing to cut back on the chub adding culprits.
+These are soaked in sodium, fat, and calories.
+Like we always say less is more—stick with a simpler rendition of the chicken wing.

 Chili’s Ultimate Smokehouse Combo